blaylockbk/pyBKB_v3/rclone_howto.md

 Brian Blaylock
 October 10, 2018

-# How to use `rclone` to access GOES16 and NEXRAD on Amazon AWS
+# How to use `rclone` to access GOES16, HRRR, and NEXRAD on Amazon AWS

-As part of NOAA's Big Data Project, Amazon makes available NEXRAD, GOES, and other data publicly available via Amazon Web Services (AWS).
+As part of NOAA's Big Data Project, Amazon makes available NEXRAD, GOES, HRRR, and other data publicly available via Amazon Web Services (AWS).
 You can use `rclone` to access this data and download for your use.
 (You can even use rclone to access personal OneDrive, Google Drive, Box, and other types of cloud storage.)

 ## 1. Download and install `rclone` on your linux machine